 Virtual sex and technology-driven affairs are emerging as principal triggers for new age divorces with couples getting increasingly impatient in relationships and choosing divorce as the first resort.
 Poonam Bamba, Principal Judge, Family Court, Saket, whose book “Temple of Justice: A School of Life” delves deep into causes of separation says, “Seven years ago when I started hearing family matters, divorce was considered the last resort, today, it is the first.

 Technology is the new culprit with couples finding it easy to cheat on partners.
 Social media tools in use today give a sense of anonymity.
-Because everything happens in the virtual space, deserters have no sense of guilt.
+Because everything happens in the virtual space, deserters have no sense of guilt.”

 Z, a mother of 2 children, caught her husband flirting with another woman online.
 Upon probing, her husband confessed that he had been chatting with this other woman for 8 months for fun and it’s nothing serious other than a couple of times when they had exchanged naked pictures.
 He insisted he has not been involved with anyone else and asked her not to overreact since he has been faithful and not engaged in sexual relations with this woman.
+There are several types of infidelity and we cannot really scale a better or a worse kind.
+Many tend to surmise that as long as the relationship does not extend to sexual involvement, it is not cheating.
+However, the spouse who is at the receiving end may feel differently. |

 Infidelity comes in different forms and it does not simply suggest a sexual liberality outside a marriage relationship.
 An emotional affair revolves around online flirting, chatting, or a work relationship and a long phone distance relationship.
 This kind of betrayal is regularly ignored, underestimated, and unacknowledged as disloyalty by those involved but challenged by their spouses.